justinmeiners/efficient-programming-with-components/04_instrumented.md

 computer science.
 Ken Thompson did Unix but do you think he stayed with UNIX?
-No, in his tuning award speech he said he stopped working on UNIX a long time.
+No, in his Turing award speech he said he stopped working on UNIX a long time ago.
 It's very difficult.

 I'm a clear example